 A metastatic breast cancer diagnosis may affect your mental health and well-being.
 Reaching out to friends, family, healthcare professionals, and other support resources may help you manage the challenges of your diagnosis and treatment.

-It’s not uncommon to experience a wide range of emotions following a metastatic breast cancer diagnosis, including stress, anxiety, fear, uncertainty, and depression.
-These emotions can have a strong effect on your mental health.
+It’s normal to experience a wide range of emotions following a metastatic breast cancer diagnosis, including stress, anxiety, fear, uncertainty, and depression.
+These emotions may negatively affect your mental health and emotional well-being.

 As you discuss your treatment options with your doctor, keep in mind that treating the physical symptoms of metastatic breast cancer is just one part of a comprehensive plan.

 It’s also important to address the mental and emotional effects of your diagnosis and treatment.
 This may help improve your overall quality of life and ability to follow your treatment plan.

 Here are 12 tips for coping with the challenges of a metastatic breast cancer diagnosis and treatment.

 A metastatic breast cancer diagnosis can be overwhelming.
 You may not feel ready to make treatment decisions or talk with others about your diagnosis right away.

 Give yourself time to process new information and challenging emotions.

 It’s OK to take some time to yourself to process your diagnosis and emotions, but don’t wait too long before reaching out to others for support.
 Social isolation may increase the challenges you’re facing.